 It can alert you based upon a ping, HTTP(s), a port or even a keyword on a page.
-If it notices anything changes, it can alert in a variety of different ways including via Telegram, Slack or email.
+If it notices anything changes, it can alert in various ways, including via Telegram, Slack or email.
 You can adjust how often it monitors a website all the way from just five minute intervals all the way up to twenty.

 Other worthy mentions

-The above tools are definitely our favourites when it comes to site monitoring, but here are some other worthy mentions to take a look at:
+The above tools are definitely my favourites when it comes to site monitoring, but here are some other worthy mentions to take a look at: